Sweet Davie is almost two years old. He was born May of 2012.

 Update from someone who met Davie last week: “He is precious, just precious.
 I saw him just last week and got updated photos and a short video clip.
 He seems to have deep grief/sadness, although he does love peekaboo with the ayis.
 He’s been at the SWI less than a year (as opposed to the paperwork), and I have to think this may have played into his physical manifestation of being deaf/hoh.
 It has been changed to the ayis’ surprise, as while we were there last week, he spoke his first word when he called “ayi!”
 They were shocked.
 So…as with so many referrals, take the Dx with a grain of salt.
 A lot can happen in a child’s development during the time the referral paperwork is sent and when it’s received by families.
 My greatest wish is that a mama will find him and will make him smile again.

 He’s been in our Open Arms nurture program since a month after he arrived, so we’ve gotten quarterly reports and two photos/mo. since that time, and those files will be available to his family after adoption.
 You can contact me here.”

 Davie is designated to Dillon, contact them for more information!

-For more information on how to begin the adoption process, contact the Advocacy Team.
+For questions regarding beginning the adoption process contact the Advocacy Team.